opendatasoft/ods-documentation/source/publishing_data/02_harvesting_a_catalog/harvesters/quandl.rst

 Retrieve datasets from `Quandl API <https://www.quandl.com/what-we-do>`_

 This harvester is not available by default.
-If you need to use it, please contact OpenDataSoft support team.
+If you need to use it, please contact Opendatasoft support team.

 Parameters
 ----------